opendxl/opendxl-databus-client-java/docs/_sources/Transactions-producer-consumer-example.rst.txt

            }
        }

-The first step is to create the instance of the Kafka cluster to run the example.
-The constructor method ``TransactionConsumerProducerExample()`` is in charge of doing that.
-This method also creates a DatabusConsumer instance calling to ``getConsumer()`` method.
-For producer is the same approach, calling to ``getProducer()`` method, to create an instance of DatabusProducer.
-Also calls the method ``ClusterHelper.getInstance().addNewKafkaTopic()`` to create a transactional topic.
-A transactional topic is a Kafka topic with 3 partitions at least and replication factor of 3 at least, so it’s necessary to create this topic a minimum of 3 running brokers.
-Thats why in the constructor we have to add 3 brokers instances.
+The first step is to create the Kafka cluster instance with which to run the example.
+The constructor method ``TransactionConsumerProducerExample()`` is responsible for accomplishing that.
+This method also creates a DatabusConsumer instance by invoking the``getConsumer()`` method.
+The ``getProducer()`` method is also invoked, which creates an instance of a DatabusProducer.
+Finally, the ``ClusterHelper.getInstance().addNewKafkaTopic()`` method is invoked which creates a transactional topic.
+A transactional topic is a Kafka topic with at least 3 partitions and a replication factor of at least 3.
+It is necessary to create this topic in a minimum of 3 running brokers.
+Thus, in the constructor we have to add 3 brokers instances.

 .. code:: java